reactome/interaction-exporter/readme.md

 Complex1|0 x EWAS1|2 x EWAS1|Physical
 Complex1|2 x EWAS1|SimpleEntity1|Physical

 Components of a complex can be other complexes.
-In that case, each subcomplex is divided in its components.
+In that case, each subcomplex is expanded in its components.

 ```
 + Complex1